-Quick migration is the ability to move a VM from one host to another in a cluster using Microsoft Failover Cluster functionality.
+Quick migration and live migration offer the ability to move a VM from one host to another in a cluster using Microsoft Failover Cluster functionality at no extra cost.
 During a quick migration, you save the state of the VM, move storage connectivity from the source host to the target host, and then restore the state of the VM.
-Windows Server 2008 added support for the virtual-machine resource type to the Failover Clustering tool, enabling you to make a VM highly available using functionality included with the operating system.
-For more information about both of these features of Hyper-V, refer to Chapter 7, "Backup and Recovery."
+During a live migration, the state of the VM is transferred over the network from the source host to the target host, which ensures the VM remains active and responsive through the process.
+Windows Server 2008 added support for the virtual machine resource type to the Failover Cluster Manager tool, enabling you to make a VM highly available using functionality included with the operating system.
+For more information about both of these features of Hyper-V, refer to Chapter 6, "Migrating Virtual Machines," and refer to Chapter 7, "Backing Up and Recovering VMs."

 Disaster recovery is becoming a requirement for increasing numbers of businesses.
-With natural disasters such as Hurricane Katrina fresh in the minds of system administrators, enterprises are seeking ways to keep their businesses running throughout such events.
 You must consider more than just big disasters, though-small disasters or even simple configuration issues can lead to a mission-critical service being unavailable.
 Hyper-V includes support for geographically dispersed clusters (a new feature of Windows Server 2008).